Session Handling in Lucee

 Storage

-Lucee allows defining storage for sessions.
-By default, this is "memory", meaning the session is stored in memory for its full life cycle.
+Default is memory - session stored in memory for its full life cycle.

 {